aws/serverless-application-model/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `make pr` passes
 - [ ] Update documentation
 - [ ] Verify transformed template deploys and application functions as expected
+- [ ] Do these changes include any template validations?
+    - [ ] Does this code change include validation to intrinsics that were not previously validated by SAM?
+(If unsure, please review [Intrinsic Functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) before proceeding).
+        - [ ] Does the pull request ensure that intrinsics remain functional with the new validations?

 *Examples?*